dufernandes/c-learning/README.md

 # Learning and coding

+Firstly, simple instructions on how to compile and each source-code file is given.
+Afterwards, each file is briefly described, and within it a theme for the language is exercised.

-# Compiling and running the code
+## Compiling and running the code

-In order to compile the code execute:
+In order to compile the code, execute:

 ```
 gcc -o toBeExecuted.out toBeExecuted.c
 ```

-where toBeExecuted.c is the source-file holding the C code and toBeExecuted.out is the file to be executed.
+The file `toBeExecuted.c` is the source-file holding the C code, and `toBeExecuted.out` is the file to be executed.
 To run it, simple execute:

 ```
 ./toBeExecuted.out
 ```

-# Leaning by example

 Each topic below is the execution of a certain file with things to learn for C programming.